IQSS/dataverse/doc/sphinx-guides/source/developers/deployment.rst

 Deployment
 ==========

-Developers often only deploy the Dataverse software to their :doc:`dev-environment` but it can be useful to deploy the Dataverse software to cloud services such as Amazon Web Services (AWS).
+Developers often only deploy the Dataverse Software to their :doc:`dev-environment` but it can be useful to deploy the Dataverse Software to cloud services such as Amazon Web Services (AWS).

 .. contents:: |toctitle|
 	:local: